Saturday, September 29, 2007

 Some learnings:

-Why my Old TM Club Folded Up
+Why my Old Toastmasters Club Folded Up

 A few times, I've been asked by toastmasters in my present club why my old club, the ON Semiconductor Toastmasters Club died.
 Typically, they'd ask after they learn I used to be in another club with Doc Noy.
-I suppose there are several reasons why that club just couldn't sustain itself.
-Here are a few that I could think of:

 1. Demand for good communication skills in the company is just lip-service.
 I don't think anybody gets rewarded because of the skills.
 It's appreciated, yes, but recognized and eventually rewarded?
 Ha!

 2. There are only a few employees who'd want to put in the time and effort to improve.
 Sure, many want to improve - but they don't want the effort involved.
 Yeah, what the heck is that?
 Some mistakenly expect a teacher to come in and lecture them - classroom style.
+But Toastmasters doesn't work that way.

 3. The present management, in general, will discourage taking even a little of company time for Toastmasters meetings.
 In other words, management won't actively influence the sustaining of a Toastmasters Club.

 Given the above, who'd want to "waste" time for meetings.
-There are probly just a couple of us still dedicated and committed, but with so few attendees, what's the point in regrouping the club?
+There are probably just a couple of us still dedicated and committed, but with so few attendees, what's the point in regrouping the club?

 My swim today was mostly freestyle and it helped clear my sinus.
 It also made me feel a little better as I've been having colds since Tuesday.
 There was a lone PE stude today.
-She must've been wondering why there was no PE class.
-I've begged off for tonight's Toastmasters meeting as I probably would strain my voice and worsen my throat.

 Blue Corner Blowout

-We were supposed to go swim yesterday but the kids have so much to do: Dada has exams, Che has her egg Science project, poems, etc. And so we settled for Blue Corner as my treat for my ACB graduation.
+And so we settled for Blue Corner as my treat for my ACB graduation.
 And it was the better decision coz it was very windy with the impending typhoon Goring.
-Here's what we had: Sizzling Pusit, Sizzling Liempo x2, Sizzling Blue Marlin and Pinakbet.
-Renz is happy and shows it.

 Che's First Groceries

-When Che was about to leave for Math Review today, she was was asked by DH today to buy crab meat.
-She scoffed at the idea and was protesting.
 Well, DH reminded her that at Grade 5, DH was already commuting by jeepney to go to Paco market.
 After being told that it's only at Save More in Festival Mall, Che relented.
-Che just had to write it down though.
-And soon, the grocery list became longer.
-Here's Che with her grocery bag after getting home.
-Renz always wants to be in the pics.

 Djok Taym

 It was a special Mass (Our Lady of Sorrows?).
-And it was a concelebrated mass.
+And it was a con-celebrated mass.
 One assistant was carrying that incense thing and was swinging it everywhere: to the altar to the people, to the priests.
-Incense smoke was everywhere.
-Finally, the assistant was swinging it to the bible at the lectern, just before the Gospel.
-Renz noticed the smoke.

 Renz:Sinisiga po nila?